vippsas/vipps-login-api/api-guide/integration.md

 | Authorization  | `Basic {Client Credentials}`        |

-The `Client Credentials` is a base 64 encoded string consisting of the `client_id` and secret issued by Vipps joined by `:`.
+The `Client Credentials` is a base 64 encoded string consisting of the `client_id` and secret issued by Vipps MobilePay joined by `:`.

 Example in JavaScript: